freenas/freenas-docs/userguide/tasks.rst

 destination that can store the copied data.
 Remote replications require a saved :ref:`SSH Connection <SSH Connections>` on the source system and the destination system must be configured to allow :ref:`SSH` connections.
-Local replications do not require configuring SSH.
+Local replications do not use SSH.

 First-time replication tasks can take a long time to complete as the entire dataset snapshot must be copied to the destination system.